oliveguy/PetLink/README.md

 -	One to one chatting
 -	Save session information into server
 -	Animal rescue page

+## Contributions
+-	Create APIs to respond requests from front-end and process user’s data.
+-	Create database schema and model using Mongoose.
+-	Build UI and screen in accordance with high fidelity wireframe.

 ## Author
 -	Sunghyun Park (React.js and back-end)